musselwhizzle/Focus-Points/docs/Focus Points.md

 **Screen Scaling**

- _Display scaling factor_<br>
+ _Display scaling factor_
 Windows only.
+Default setting: "Auto"

-In order to avoid that the plugin window can get bigger than the size of the screen this setting should be same or similar to the Windows configuration (Settings -> Display -> Scale).
-The default is 100%.
+The drawing routines used on Windows are not aware of a display scale factor that might have been applied to the Windows configuration (Settings -> Display -> Scale).
+In order to avoid that the plugin window can get bigger than the size of the screen the plugin needs to reverse such scaling/magnification when sizing the dialog window.
+ The "Auto" setting will trigger the plugin to size its windows in sync with a system scale factor.
+Optionally, a pre-defined, fix scale value can selected, which will avoid a registry access via an external command (REG.EXE)on each call of the plugin.
+The meaning of the predefined values 100%, 125%, 150% etc is the same as in the Windows Settings dialog.
+I.e. in order to reverse a system-wide 150% magnification, the same value needs to be selected in the plugin settings.

 **Viewing Options**

+Default settings: "Red, Medium"

 _Size of focus box for 'focus pixel' points_<br> Depending on the camera maker, focus points can have dimension (width and height), thus forming a focus box.
 Some makers represent focus points by a single 'focus pixel'.
 To ensure their visibility, such focus pixel points are represented by a focus box.
 You can choose whether the box shall be small or medium/large with a center dot.